Storms river

 At the west end of the bridge is some of the last natural forest left in the area, where elephants have roamed freely for centuries.

-At the west end of the bridge is some of the last natural forest left in the area, where elephants have roamed freely for centuries.
-The area hosts the exclusive Kurland Polo club and hotel, bird world, snake park, elephant sanctury and monkey land.
-Picnic spots are available in the ancient forest, but watch out for roaming baboon and monkey troops out to steal your lunch.
+The area hosts Kurland Polo club and hotel, Tstsikamma Canopy Tours, Tsitsikamma Falls Adventures, Bird World, Lawnwood Snake Park, the elephant sanctury and monkey land.
+Picnic spots are available in the ancient forest.
+Watch out for free roaming baboon and monkey troops out to steal your lunch.

 Helicopter rides are a great way to get close to the peaks and cliffs.